BerassHaggy/ZDO_krabu/README.md

 ## Input data
 As the input data we were using annotated medical pictures.
 The pictures were annotated in CVAT.
-We had to deal with the poor quality of the pictures.
+We had to deal with the poor quality of the pictures (as you can see below).
+The annotations were saved in .json file.

 ![alt text](https://github.com/BerassHaggy/ZDO_krabu/blob/main/src/graphics/incision_1.jpg)